 Understanding the Divorce Process

 The process then moves forward to the discovery phase.
 During this period, there will be an exchange of documentation on all financial matters, including income, assets, debts, and expenses.
 Those marriages with children will require that the parents attend mediation.
-The mediator is appointed by the court, and issues a report to the court regarding his or her recommendations regarding child custody.
-In some cases, the process of mediation is not successful in sorting out child custody, and at that point the court will become involved, and these matters will be settled by a family law judge.
+In recommending counties such as Ventura, the mediator is appointed by the court, and issues a report to the court regarding his or her recommendations regarding child custody.
+In some cases, the process of mediation is not successful in sorting out child custody, and at that point the judge will become involved, and these matters will be decided by a family law judge.

 There are various options to resolve child custody and property division that will not require a trial.
 Our firm can pursue an alternative to trial as the first part of the process.
-If it is not possible to resolve the conflicts and matters in contention, the case will move forward and a trial will take place in family court.
-Family court is part of the Superior Court system, and addresses matters such as child custody, child support, divorce, legal separations, annulments, paternity, domestic violence and spousal support, as well as domestic partner support.
+If it is not possible to resolve the conflicts and matters in contention, the case will move forward and a mandatory settlement conference, and then a trial will take place in family court.
+Family court is part of the Superior Court system, and addresses matters such as child custody, child support, divorce, legal separations, annulments, paternity, domestic violence and spousal support.

 Hire an attorney with a high level of skill & experience.